Mastercard has announced a pilot program with Circle, the payment technology company behind the widely-used stablecoin USDC.

 “The engagement between Mastercard and Circle fuels new payment opportunities and commerce in digital currencies.

-The cryptocurrency market continues to mature and we are driving it forward together to reduce friction and create choice for people.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The cryptocurrency market continues to mature and we are driving it forward together to reduce friction and create choice for people.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram